dimi-fn/anonymous-blog/README.md

 # Description

 This project is about constructing a platform where users can submit a post anonymously
-* When a user hits 'publish', the post is then stored in the database (* The user is able to access their post using the ....)
+* When a user hits 'publish', the post is then stored in the database and displayed on the frontend.
+* The user can create another post by removing the hash extension from the url which defined the show route
+* **To do**: The user is able to access their post using the show route which is in the form of `url#posts/<id>`
+* **To do**: The user can view all other posts based on the post hash, as long as the id of the post exists in the database

 ---------